CiscoDevNet/XRd-Sandbox/topologies/always-on/sandbox-instructions.md

 # 🔄 IOS XR Always-On Sandbox

-The IOS XR Always-On Sandbox provides an environment where developers and network engineers can explore the programmability options available on this routing platform.
-These include:
+Welcome to the IOS XR Always-On Sandbox!
+This shared environment allows developers and network engineers to explore the programmability features of the IOS XR routing platform.

+## 🎯 What You Can Do

-- 🧪 **Testing NETCONF/gRPC YANG configurations**
+- 🧪 Test NETCONF/gRPC YANG configurations
-- 📊 **Exploring streaming telemetry capabilities**
+- 📊 Explore streaming telemetry capabilities
-- 🔌 **Developing gNMI-based applications**
+- 🔌 Develop gNMI-based applications
-- 🏗️ **Prototyping network automation scripts**
+- 🏗️ Prototype network automation scripts
-- 📚 **Learning IOS XR programmability features**
+- 📚 Learn IOS XR programmability features

 ## 🌐 Topology